How to Restore SQL Server Database Backup to an Older Version of SQL Server?

 Step 2: Run the SQL Scripts in Lower Version of SQL Server

-Here, we will connect to a lower version of SQL Server 2008 R2 (you may choose whatever version you want) and run the SQL script generated in Step 1.
+Now, you need to connect to a lower version of SQL Server.
+Here, we will connect to SQL Server 2008 R2.
 After connecting to the server instance, perform these steps:

 • Go to the 'File' menu, click Open > File.

-• On the 'Open File' dialog box, browse to the location where the SQL Script for version 2012 is saved.
+• On the 'Open File' dialog box, browse to the location where the SQL Script (created in above step) is saved.
 Next, select the script file and click 'Open.'

-• When the script opens, change the .mdf and .ldf files to the default location where the data and log files are saved in SQL Server 2008 R2.
+• When the script opens, change the location of .mdf and .ldf files to the default location where the data and log files are saved in SQL Server 2008 R2.

-After executing the above script successfully, right-click on 'Databases' and select 'Refresh.'
-The 'BondDB' will open in the lower version of SQL Server.
+• After executing the above script successfully, right-click on 'Databases' and select 'Refresh.'
+The database will open in the lower version of SQL Server.

-While the above approach to restore a newer SQL version to an older one might work, it has certain drawbacks:
+While the above method can help you restore a SQL database to an older version, it has certain drawbacks, such as:

 • This is not a feasible approach for restoring large (complex) databases to an older SQL Server version.